bihealth/sodar-server/docs_manual/source/app_landingzones_browse.rst

 Project owners and delegates will be able to see active zones of other users in the project in a separate list within the same view.
 They can perform the same validation, moving and deletion actions as the zone owner.

-Owners and delegates also have iRODS read/write access to zones of other users.
+Starting in SODAR v1.1, owners and delegates also have iRODS read/write access to zones of other users.
 This functionality was introduced in SODAR v1.1.

 .. hint::